repoforseeker/seeker/README.md

-# *Seeker: Identifying Assertion Inferring Mutants*
+# *Seeker: Efficient Class Specification Inference*

-This repo contains the source code and data set for the paper _Seeker: Identifying Assertion Inferring Mutants_, under review in the _ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2023)_.
+This repo contains the source code and data set for the paper _Seeker: Efficient Class Specification Inference_, under review in the _ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE 2023)_.

 ---